MazamaScience/MazamaCoreUtils/README.md

 ## Background

-The MazamaCoreUtils package was created by MazamaScience to regularize our work building R packages, data processing pipelines and web services focused on environmental monitoring data.
+The MazamaCoreUtils package was created by Mazama Science to regularize work building R packages, data processing pipelines and web services focused on environmental monitoring data.

-The main goal of this package is to create an internally standardized set of functions that we can use in various systems that are being run operationally.
+The main goal of this package is to create an internally standardized set of functions that for use in various systems that are being run operationally.
 Areas of functionality supported by this package include:

  * python style logging